freddy-alexis-ht/Git-GitHub/README.md

   - Add a README file
   - Licence: GNU GLP v3
 - In the file 'pry-git' open GitBash:
   - `git init` ..
-Local-repo creation.
+Local-repo creation
   - `git remote add origin https://github.com/freddy-alexis-ht/JavaFX.git` ..
 Repos linking
-  - `git pull origin master` ..
-Branches sync.
+  - `git pull origin master` .. master-branches sync.

 It's possible that on execution of `git init` a message is shown recommending us to change the default branch from 'master' to 'main'.